BestTimesToVisit.com Logo

 transport

 Zermatt is car-free!
-Leave your car in Täsch and take the train – it's a super easy 12-minute ride and much more scenic.
-The Matterhorn Gotthard Bahn app is your best friend for checking schedules and buying tickets.
+Leave your car in Täsch and take the train – it's a super easy 12-minute ride.
+The Matterhorn Gotthard Bahn app is your best friend for checking schedules and buying tickets; it often has better deals than buying in person.

 money